-CHICAGO (AP) — Before he was indicted last May, former House Speaker Dennis Hastert was known primarily for rising from political obscurity in rural Illinois to the nation's third-highest office, which he occupied for eight years.
+CHICAGO (AP) — Before he was indicted in May, former House Speaker Dennis Hastert was known primarily for rising from political obscurity in rural Illinois to the nation's third-highest office, which he occupied for eight years.
 Some key events in Hastert's life and career and the criminal case against him:

 JAN.
 2, 1942: Hastert is born in Aurora, Illinois, to a family that runs a farm-supply business.

 1964: Hastert graduates from Wheaton College, a Christian school in the Chicago suburbs.

 1965: Hastert begins teaching history at Yorkville High School, west of Chicago, and coaching wrestling.

 1973: Hastert marries another Yorkville teacher named Jean.
 They eventually have two sons.

 1976: Hastert is named Illinois Coach of the Year after leading Yorkville to state the wrestling championship.